Ways to Manage A Dust Mite Allergy

 The adverse allergic symptoms like eczema, rhinitis and asthma are treatable with medication but are not cured.

-Minimizing the number of dust mites is the best way to reduce the medication needed to control the allergic reactions.
+Minimising the number of dust mites is the best way to reduce the medication needed to control the allergic reactions.

 How to Control to House Dust Mites in the Home – a Step-by-Step Guide